mxrtinee/Password-Generator/README.md

 ![Password Generator](./Assets/Images/password-generator.png "Screenshot")

-Please see the live webpage link for you to checkout
+Please see the live webpage link for you to checkout. ![Link]

 ## How to Use